 In 2014 I returned to screenprinting, exploring various methods of making the positives (stencil, hand and photographic) and experimenting with using them in various combinations within the same print.
 I have also been looking at “different ways of seeing” by trying to create slightly distorted views.
-As you can see, we travel quite a lot given that all of the following works are based on my own photographs.
+As you can see (given that, as usual, all of the following works are based on my own photographs) we travel quite a lot .

 Skopelos 1 and 2, 2014/15 – On 12 September 2014 I took two photographs sitting on a first floor balcony (a bar!) looking out over the harbour at Skopelos, Greece showing the reflections of the night (-life) lights.
 These were the basis for Skopelos 1 and 2 which are multi separation screenprints using stencil, hand (Indian ink with methylated spirits) and photographic positives.